20th May 2021

-If you are looking to reduce your carbon footprint, future proof your business or just want to explore the concept of Heat Pumps, then call the head office engineering team on 0151 343 1963
+If you are looking to reduce your carbon footprint, future proof your business or just want to explore the concept of Heat Pumps, then you can see more about our range of heat pump services over here, or please call the head office engineering team on 0151 343 1963

 Diagram courtesy of EDF Energy, used with thanks.«Back to Blog

 Kimpton Energy Solutions have provided a reliable and helpful service at Dover and Philharmonic Court since they were opened in 2014 /15.
 A good working relationship is maintained with the service engineers and having a key account manager who is responsive and maintains regular communication has been a key factor in service provision.Having a…

 Kimptons provided a ‘planned maintenance schedule’ to suit our academic year requirements and maintained the dates set out.
 Their engineers were always well presented and aware of how to conduct themselves within our environment.
 They were all trained and knowledgeable on the various items of equipment they came to work on.
 Mr Mike Pickles,…

 We are happy with the service Kimptons have provided over the years.
 Their engineers are local and have great knowledge of our systems.
 We have built up an excellent working relationship with service engineers along with their office staff.
 Mr Kevin Foy, Notre Dame College